dfranx/SHADERed/README.md

  - multiple cameras
    - this feature would allow you to render same scene from multiple angles
  - shader variable pointers
-   - currently if you want to have same value in two shader passes you will have to enter it manually
+   - currently if you want to have same value in two shader passes you will have to enter the values manually
  - shader flags
    - custom flags when compiling the shader
  - audio files